Five Questions to Ask A Financial Advisor

 Or what about CLF®?
 “Jack Johnson, CLF®.”
 Sounds important.
 It sounds like he would have some heavy expertise in my financial planning.

-It stands for Chartered Leadership Fellow®, and it is for financial services manager.
+CLF® stands for Chartered Leadership Fellow®, and it is for financial services managers.
 It teaches them how to operate financial services offices better.
 It’s not a bad designation at all!
 It simply has nothing to do with financial planning or advice to clients.

 So just because they have letters behind their name doesn’t mean it will help you.
 Do your research.
 Or, when you ask them this question, be sure to have them elaborate on any designations they have and how they might help you.

 The CFP®, CERTIFIED FINANCIAL PLANNER™, the designation is widely recognized as the gold standard for holistic financial planning advice.
-It is expensive to get the training, time-consuming to learn, and finishes with a grueling six-hour exam.
-It makes those 45-minute final exams we took in college look like a pop quiz.
+It is expensive to get the training, time-consuming to learn and finishes with a grueling six-hour exam.
+That exam makes those 45-minute final exams we took in college look like a pop quiz.
 It also requires three years of experience and rigorous continuing education to ensure that CFP® practitioners don’t lose their edge.
-It is administered by the CFP® Board, which makes sure that practitioners adhere to their exhaustive code of conduct and standards.
+To make sure that practitioners adhere to their exhaustive code of conduct and standards, the designation is administered by the CFP® Board.
 If you want the whole package, a CERTIFIED FINANCIAL PLANNER™ is the way to go.

 Perhaps second would be the Chartered Financial Consultant (ChFC®).
 They have training in many of the same areas, but perhaps not to the depth of the CFP®.
 And there is no equivalent to the CFP® Board.

 Working with a CFP® will often be “more expensive” than working with someone less experienced or knowledgeable.
 I have that in quotes because ignorance and inadequate or wrong advice can be much, much more expensive.
 If you pay a CFP® $100,000 more over your lifetime than a simple advisor, but you end up with $500,000 more due to better tax, risk, and investment planning, was it really “more expensive?”
-Again, we’ll cover this in The True Cost of Free Advice episode.
-Stay tuned.
+Again, we covered this in The True Cost of Free Advice episode.

 5. What is Your Investment Philosophy?